 The library proper is to be used primarily for the programs sponsored or co-sponsored by the library or Friends of the Library.
 When not needed for their use, it may be used for civic, educational, or cultural meetings, events, or displays sponsored by not-for-profit, non-profit, or civic organizations.
 The library proper may not be used for commercial, religious, or political purposes.

 All users of the library proper are subject to the discretion of the board of trustees.
 Use is scheduled on a first-come, first-served basis, and priority will be given to those organizations situated within the Town of North Salem and/or the North Salem Central School District.

 The Community Room

-The Library’s Community Meeting Room is located in a wing of the Library separated from the Library Proper by a fire door.
-Access may be via the Library main entrance or by a separate doorway in the wing.
-This separate access allows use of the Community Meeting Room without granting access to the Library Proper.
+The library’s Community Meeting Room is located in a wing of the library separated from the library proper by a fire door.
+Access may be via the library’s main entrance or by a separate doorway in the wing.
+This separate access allows the use of the Community Meeting Room without granting access to the library proper.
 It also allows the Community Meeting Room to be in use while the Library is open to the public.

 The Community Meeting Room is available to individuals residing in and/or organizations

 situated in the Town of North Salem and/or the North Salem Central School District.
 Individuals and local organizations may use the Community Meeting Room on a first-come, first-served basis.
 No one individual/organization may reserve the room for more than two consecutive meetings at one time.
 Use by any one individual/organization is also limited to no more than three times during any one month.

 Use of the Community Meeting Room must not disturb or disrupt library services, nor interrupt the duties of the library staff.
 Library personnel must have free access to the Community Meeting Room at all times.

 The following general guidelines shall apply to the use of all library public spaces, unless specifically limited.